gaebar/family-story/README.md

 I have learned how to create a simple full-stack Flask/React web application, interacting with a PostgreSQL database in a secure manner and Implementing Login and Register functionalities in Python.

-### Future Improvements
-Next stage of developing Family Story would be adding private messages functionality.
-Language translator to let the user choose the prefer reading reading language.

 ___

 ## Install